Kratom Survey Objectives with Hamilton Morris

 Hamilton Morris is a renowned science and culture journalist.
 He directed, wrote, and hosted three seasons of the hit television series “Hamilton’s Pharmacopeia,” and his written work has appeared in Harper’s Magazine and Vice Magazine, among others.
 He researches drug development and pharmacology at the University of the Sciences in Philadelphia with long-time colleague Dr. Jason Wallach.

 In 2017 he released his widely acclaimed documentary Kratom: The Forbidden Leaf as part of season 2 of his television series.
-He has returned to the subject of kratom through his role as Scientific Advisor to Top Tree Herbs.
+Hamilton Morris has returned to the subject of kratom and kratom surveys through his role as Scientific Advisor to Top Tree Herbs.

 What Sets this Survey Apart

 This survey is remarkable, according to Dr. Grundmann, because it has a predetermined serving size.
 This simply controlling for this variable allows the researchers to narrow their field of vision and focus on elucidating the kratom’s specific effects.
 While it may seem like this is not a big deal, knowing the amount someone takes is critical for making any claims as to its beneficial or negative effects.

 Kratom, unlike any other plant, produces different effects with different serving sizes.
 On the low end, at around one to two tea bags, people report that kratom can be energizing.
 On the other hand, at serving sizes exceeding three or more tea bags, the effect is claimed to be the opposite.
 Currently, this is all speculative.
 Nevertheless, this survey will help shine light on the matter.